Ganesh (actor): Career

-Initial struggle (2002-2005)
+2002–2005: Television and shift to cinema

-His first film was Guttu, a telefilm directed by India's youngest female film director, Priyabharati Joshi, an NRI who came to India with the intention of entering the Indian film industry.
-Priyabharati offered Ganesh Guttu just as he was about to graduate from Adarsh Film Institute, against the advice of industry insiders who criticised her choice of a newcomer.
-Guttu was Ganesh's first time facing the camera, before moving on to his TV career and later, feature films.
-He made his beginnings as a background actor, particularly playing the role of the lead character's friend in a few films.
+Ganesh's first project was Guttu, a telefilm directed by India's youngest female film director, Priyabharati Joshi, which remains unreleased.
+Joshi offered the project to Ganesh just as he was about to graduate from Adarsh Film Institute, against the advice of industry insiders who criticized her choice of a newcomer.
+Guttu was eventually screened at film festivals and in a few theatres in the US, as the producers weren't able to find a suitable time slot to show it on TV.
+After graduating in diploma in film acting, he was offered roles in Television series and sitcoms.
+He was also performing at various road shows and orchestras.
+However, a major breakthrough in television came with the comedy talk-show Comedy Time aired on Udaya TV.
+Through the success of the show, Ganesh gained immense popularity among the audience with his comic-timing getting prominent notice.
+He earned the sobriquet "Comedy Time" Ganesh post the show's success.

-His first feature film role was of a villain character in the film Tapori (2002) which was directed by B. M. Suresha.
+Ganesh's initial film appearances were largely as extra actor playing uncredited roles as the lead characters' friend.
+His first noticeable supporting role was of a villain character in the film Tapori (2002) which was directed by B. Suresha.
 Portraying the character was a "gory" experience for Ganesh, since "the hero was supposed to hit on face and hit so hard that (his) nose started bleeding".
 Following this, in 2003, he played side-kick roles in three films out of which M. D. Sridhar's Game For Love was noteworthy while the other two under-performed at the box-office.
 He continued such roles in the years 2004 and 2005 starring in films such as Dayal Padmanabhan's Baa Baaro Rasika (2004) playing Sunil Raoh's friend, V. Ravichandran's Aham Premasmi (2005) and Nagathihalli Chandrashekar's Amrithadhare (2005) co-starring Dhyan, Ramya which also had a guest role played by Amitabh Bachchan.